 Building on its decades-long success and the 2014 hiring of Jarl Mohn as President and CEO, NPR is laying the groundwork for continued strategic expansion of its fundraising relationships and programming.
-It is seeking a Chief Development Officer and Executive Director of the NPR Foundation who will lead the design and execution of a comprehensive national fundraising program that matches its reputation for innovation and excellence.
+It is seeking a Chief Development Officer who will lead the design and execution of a comprehensive national fundraising program that matches its reputation for innovation and excellence.

-The CDO/ED will provide expert direction for the adoption of benchmark best practices and the development of creative strategies that continue to expand NPR’s major donor base and national revenue.
-The CDO/ED will embody the highest standards of professionalism in developing fundraising systems and executing high-touch frontline fundraising: s/he will serve as an influential member of the executive management team, an effective partner to NPR’s Chief Executive Officer and Board of Directors as well as the trustees of the Foundation Board, a mentor and role model for a team of development professionals and support staff, and a lead ambassador to high-level partners and donors.
-The CDO/ED's work will build partnerships that advance NPR’s and its member stations’ ability to provide high-quality independent content that plays a critical role in the lives of the American public and of people around the world.
+The CDO will provide expert direction for the adoption of benchmark best practices and the development of creative strategies that continue to expand NPR’s major donor base and national revenue.
+S/he will embody the highest standards of professionalism in developing fundraising systems and executing high-touch frontline fundraising: s/he will serve as an influential member of the executive management team, an effective partner to NPR’s Chief Executive Officer and Board of Directors, a mentor and role model for a team of development professionals and support staff, and a lead ambassador to high-level partners and donors.
+The CDO's work will build partnerships that advance NPR’s and its member stations’ ability to provide high-quality independent content that plays a critical role in the lives of the American public and of people around the world.

 Location: Washington, DC